HOW OUR PROGRAM WORKS

 Our program is based on the philosophy that we ‘train the trainer’ Studies show the benefits of a program like Canines With A Cause reach far beyond that of the service dog performing necessary tasks.
 Often, attending regular training classes, socializing and accomplishing training goals is therapeutic.
 Building confidence and achieving success are major factors in the recovery process.

-Qualified Military Veterans are welcome to apply for Canines With a Cause training programs by completing the on-line form below or telephone us.
+Qualified Military Veterans are welcome to apply for Canines With a Cause training programs by completing the on-line form below.
 We will then forward introductory information.